sarath-mec/smks-docker-hdp/README.md

 ```

 ##Running HDP 2.5:
-To run 3 containers (postgres, ambari-server, and a single container HDP cluster):
+To run 3 containers (postgres, ambari-server, and a "single container HDP cluster"):
 ```
 docker-compose -f examples/compose/single-container.yml up
 ```

-After a minute or so, you should be able to access Ambari's Web UI at localhost:8080.
-Default User/PW is admin/admin as usual.
+After a minute or so, you can access Ambari's Web UI at localhost:8080.
+Default User/PW is admin/admin.

 ##Using Ambari Blueprints:
 To snapshot your cluster's configuration into a blueprint: